-You might not think that the weight of your shipping container is particularly important, and once it’s been set down on a firm surface, this is somewhat true if you’re using it for storage.
-Providing that you have an adequate base, you can then load your shipping container up with your belongings, water treatment plants, office supplies or anything else that you choose.
-However, when it comes to the transportation of your shipping container, weight becomes an important consideration.
+You might not think that the weight of your unit is particularly important, and once it’s been set down on a firm surface, this is somewhat true if you’re using it for storage.
+Providing that you have an adequate base, you can then load up with your belongings, water treatment plants, office supplies or anything else that you choose.
+However, when it comes to the transportation of the unit, weight becomes an important consideration.

-Given the weight of a shipping container is spread across its four corners, it is essential that you keep it on a flat surface such as solid concrete, concrete paving slabs or railway sleepers once you buy a shipping container.
+Given the weight is spread across its four corners, it is essential that you keep it on a flat surface such as solid concrete, concrete paving slabs or railway sleepers.
 This will prevent it from sinking or becoming unsteady and will make sure that the windows and doors are properly aligned and can, therefore, open and close as they should.

-The weight of your shipping container is especially important when it is being delivered.
+The weight of your freight box is especially important when it is being delivered.
 For instance, you need to be sure that there are no weight restrictions on the roads which lead to the delivery location.

-Shipping containers come in a range of different sizes, and therefore, weights.
-They can also be customised and fitted with accessories such as doors, lining or racking – which can also affect the container’s weight.
+Intermodal’s come in a range of different sizes, and therefore, weights.
+They can also be customised and fitted with accessories such as doors, lining or racking – which can also it’s weight.

-The weight of your shipping container could also depend on how old it is – with older containers generally weighing slightly more than newer ones.
-You will be able to find the actual weight written on the side of the shipping container, but as a general rule, the weights of an empty shipping container are as follows:
+The weight could also depend on how old it is – with older units generally weighing slightly more than newer ones.
+You will be able to find the actual weight written on the side, but as a general rule, the weights of an empty container are as follows:

 - 8ft – 1 ton